NirmalBhasarkar2/College-projects/README.md

-# some of the small project i did.
+# some of the small projects that i did.